-The eLearning and Faculty Development department is dedicated to supporting faculty, contributing to teaching excellence, and enhancing student success through: professional development, exemplary instructional design, effective application and integration of instructional technologies, interactive digital media development, administration and enhancement of the college's learning management system (currently Moodle), and the deployment of innovative emerging technologies.
+The eLearning and Faculty Development department is dedicated to supporting faculty, contributing to teaching excellence, and enhancing student success through: professional development, exemplary instructional design, effective application and integration of instructional technologies, interactive digital media development, administration and enhancement of the college's learning management system (currently Canvas), and the deployment of innovative emerging technologies.
 In addition, it expands and complements the programs at Helena College by offering a variety of online and hybrid learning experiences for our diverse student community.

-As a student taking an online or hybrid course, you will be able to access your online course content through the Moodle course portal available from the Helena College website.
-Moodle is our online learning management system.
+As a student taking an online or hybrid course, you will be able to access your online course content through the Canvas course portal available from the Helena College website.
+Canvas is our online learning management system.

-In order to locate your class in Moodle [https://helenacollege.edu/].
+To locate your class in Canvas [https://helenacollege.edu/].
 Choose "Portals" (top right), then "Student Portal":